Walbert29/property-inventory-backend/README.md

 ### v1.0.0

-- Creation of the README with the project guidelines
+- Creation of the README with the project guidelines.

 ### v1.1.0

-- Creating unit tests
+- Creation unit tests.

+### v1.2.0

+- The test cases have been defined.
+- README update with the latest improvements and implementations.
+- The properties microservice was created, with the respective validations of the models, queries to the database and transformation of the resulting data.